 Dear people who read my posts:

-I will be posting my reviews of science fiction movies, series and novels here.
-On my other book blog,
+I will be posting my reviews, past and present, of horror and science fiction movies, TV series and novels here.

 The Children of Time

 Adrian Tchaikovsky’s The Children of Time, consists of two narratives that alternate throughout.

 They share a beginning and come together at the end.

 I loved this book and highly recommend it to anyone who loves science fiction,

 I found one story was riveting, the other, less so.

 The beginning is set in the future, hundreds of years from now.
 We’re on a

 The mission is to ensure humanity’s survival.
 As the ship circles a planet,